gillianbc/in28mins-spring-micro-rest/README.md

 The versions I'm using caused a known issue with the rendering of the api-docs in thr browser.
 Added a RequestMappingHandlerAdapter bean to fix it.

+# Actuator - Monitoring Activity
+Skipped that lecture - couldn't get it to work, nor HATEOAS links.
+See my Q and A on Udemy.